 That said, there are different types of interest that small businesses owners will come across as cardholders.
 Here are the different kinds of credit card APRs:

-- Purchase APR: You pay this interest rate on all purchases you make if you don’t pay your credit card bill on time.
+- Purchase APR: You pay this interest rate on all new purchases you make if you don’t pay your credit card bill on time.

 - Balance transfer APR: You can transfer outstanding balances from one card to another.
 You will pay an interest rate for this privilege called the balance transfer APR.